azraptor/ffmpeg-asm/README.md

 Run the program like so `./build/vec_test`

-More to be added soon...
+More shall be added at some point.